 Your hip is a mobile weight-bearing joint that connects your legs to your pelvis.
 Many people experience hip pain from time to time.
 However, when ongoing or severe hip pain interferes with your ability to keep up with your active lifestyle, David Westerdahl, MD, at Sports Health Northwest Inc, can help.
 Dr. Westerdahl specializes in diagnosing and treating hip pain without surgery.
 Schedule an appointment by calling the office located in The Graham Clinic in Portland, Oregon, or book a consultation online today.

 Hip pain refers to any discomfort you feel in or around your hip joint.
 The location of your discomfort may help Dr. Westerdahl determine the underlying cause of your pain.
+Posterior hip pain may be muscular or referred from your lower back.
+Pain along the outside of the hip may be muscle or tendon related.
+Pain along the front or groin area of the hip may be muscle, bone, or labral cartilage pain.

 Many conditions cause hip pain, including: